hylandtechoutreach/bgcneo/README.md

 ### Session 6 - More HTML
 >Wednesday, July 14th

 Start with a fun warm-up (review kahoot).
 Lecture, then jumping into the coding. build a website for a pizza restaurant, or another type of restaurant.
 Go over links to multiple pages.
 Introduce lists and links, and embedding youtube videos.
-Talk about attributes.
+Talk about attributes and the parent child relationship.
 Students can share their sites at the end.
 Perhaps a baamboozle quiz.

 ### Session 7 - Intro to CSS
 >Monday, July 19th